Absolventa/best_boy/README.md

 Following configurations can be done:

-    config.precompile_assets    "boolean"                   # default: false                        # if you need best_boy to precompile its assets for the asset-pipeline config.base_controller      "String"                    # default: "ApplicationController"      # declare with Controller should be inherited config.before_filter        "comma separated symbols"   # default: nil                          # declare before_filter to use inherited before_filters in admin section config.skip_before_filter   "comma separated symbols"   # default: nil                          # declare skip_before_filter to skip inherited before_filters in admin section
+    config.base_controller      "String"                    # default: "ApplicationController"      # declare with Controller should be inherited config.before_filter        "comma separated symbols"   # default: nil                          # declare before_filter to use inherited before_filters in admin section config.skip_before_filter   "comma separated symbols"   # default: nil                          # declare skip_before_filter to skip inherited before_filters in admin section